Oxbryta - referral

 Current status

-EMA has confirmed the suspension of sickle cell disease medicine Oxbryta.
+EMA confirms suspension of sickle cell disease medicine Oxbryta.

-Clinical trials showed higher rate of death and and disease complications leading EMA to conclude that the benefit–risk balance were no longer favourable.
+Higher rate of death and disease complications in recent trials means benefit-risk balance no longer favourable.

-EMA’s human medicines committee (CHMP) has recommended that the marketing authorisation of the sickle cell disease medicine Oxbryta remain suspended.
-This recommendation follows interim measures taken by the Committee in September 2024, when it temporarily suspended the medicine to review emerging safety data.
+On 16 October 2025, EMA’s human medicines committee (CHMP) recommended that the marketing authorisation of the sickle cell disease medicine Oxbryta remain suspended.
+This recommendation followed interim measures taken by the Committee in September 2024, when it temporarily suspended the medicine to review emerging safety data.

 Following its assessment, the CHMP concluded that the benefits of the medicine no longer outweigh its risks.
-The review was started after data showed a higher number of deaths with Oxbryta than with placebo (a dummy treatment) in one clinical trial [footnote 1] and a higher-than-anticipated number of deaths in another trial. [footnote 2]
+The review was started after data showed a higher number of deaths with Oxbryta than with placebo (a dummy treatment) in one clinical trial1 and a higher-than-anticipated number of deaths in another trial2.

 In the first study, which assessed the effect of Oxbryta in people with sickle cell disease who were at higher risk of stroke, 8 children treated with Oxbryta died, compared with 2 children who received a placebo treatment.
 In the second study, which evaluated the effect of the medicine on leg ulcers, a known complication of sickle cell disease, 1 person died in the Oxbryta group during the first 12 weeks of treatment, while no deaths occurred in the placebo group.
 In the following 12-week phase of the study, where all patients received Oxbryta, 8 additional deaths were reported.
 The studies also showed a higher number of sudden episodes of severe pain, including vaso-occlusive crises (VOC) among patients treated with Oxbryta compared to those receiving placebo.